Gao Panlong

-Gao Panlong (1562–1626) was a Chinese Neo-Confucian philosopher and scholar-official during the Ming dynasty, and one of the leaders of the Donglin Academy and its associated movement.
+Gao Panlong (Note: Gao Panlong used the courtesy name Yuncong, later changed to Cunzhi, and the art name Jingyi.)
+(13 August 1562 – 14 April 1626) was a Chinese Neo-Confucian philosopher and scholar-official during the Ming dynasty, and one of the leaders of the Donglin Academy and its associated movement.

 Biography

 Gao Panlong was from Wuxi, located in present-day Jiangsu Province.
 He dedicated himself to studying the Confucian classics and took civil service examinations.
 In 1582, he passed the provincial examinations, and in 1589, he successfully passed the highest level of examinations, known as the palace examination, and was granted the rank of jinshi.
 He observed the mourning period for his adoptive father until 1591, at which point he embarked on a career in civil service.

 In 1593, there was a conflict between opposition officials and the grand secretaries over the six-year evaluation of officials.
-As a result, Zhao Nanxing and later Gu Xiancheng lost their positions.
+Zhao Nanxing and later Gu Xiancheng lost their positions.
 Gao also faced consequences for his protests the following year and was transferred to the southern Chinese province of Guangdong.
 During this time, he had a spiritual awakening and realized that he and the world were one.
 He came to the conclusion that moral improvement was solely dependent on himself and had to come from within his own heart and mind (xin).
 After a few months in the south, he retired from civil service in 1595 and returned home to Wuxi.
 He followed Zhu Xi's principle of "half a day of book learning, half a day of meditation" in his studies.
 In 1603, he proposed to Gu the establishment of the Donglin Academy as a center for teaching and public debates on philosophy.
 Gao actively participated in its operation and took over as leader after Gu's death in 1612.
 He remained at the helm of the academy until its dissolution in 1625.